programmin1/ninja-forms-1/readme.txt

 * (Developers) We've added a layout of our database structure to our public repository.

 == Changelog ==

+= 3.3.1 (22 May 2018) =

+*Bugs:*

+* Removed a fatal error caused by having a WordPress version below 4.9.6.
+* Export personal data requests created by anonymous uers through Ninja Forms should no longer error out in the admin.
+* Updated a setting in our submissions to prevent them from being shown in archives created by WordPress.

 = 3.3.0 (22 May 2018) =